 Why is some of the revenue going to reserves?

 In order to plan major projects, funds will have to be held in reserves.
 These funds must be available in order to access Federal and Provincial grant funding or fund major project costs that exceed the average annual revenue collected.

 What are the priority Market Access Network routes?

 When the County undertook the Haul Route Network review, the prioritization list was identified based on traffic volumes, number of livestock operations and residential density.

 How was the priority order for fixing roads/bridges determined?

 The worst roads will not necessarily be fixed first.
 Safety of roads and minimizing liability risks will take precedence.
 Maintaining the Market Access Network in a manner that keeps the cost of hauling as economical as possible will also be an important factor.
 The County wants to avoid lengthy detours.

 What has the County done to minimize the tax increase?

 The County has conducted several efficiency reviews, which resulted in the elimination of 2 staff positions: 1 full-time and 1 part-time.
 A Highway Protection Bylaw has been introduced that allows for preventative measures to minimize damages to the roads.
-Investigation into new technology with a 4 mile test road for calcium stabilization has identified improved efficiencies.
 The County is also exploring alternative revenue sources through economic development initiatives.

 Why doesn't Lethbridge County get a fair share of the gas tax fund and other tax dollars?